 In the fight over who controls digital music, Zotify gives users a way to rip music from Spotify.
 This changes the game from just streaming songs to truly owning them.
 In this post, we'll explain what Zotify is, what it can do, how it works, and some good alternatives if you want full control over your Spotify music.

 Part 1.
-What Is Zotify and What Can It Do?
+What Is Zotify GitHub?

-Zotify is an open-source tool designed to give Spotify users real control over their music.
-We tested many Spotify music rippers before, only to be disappointed that most of them made us guess where a song actually came from — whether YouTube, VK, or somewhere else.
+We tested many Spotify music rippers before, only to be disappointed that most of them made us guess where a song actually came from - whether YouTube, VK, or somewhere else.
 That's why we immediately liked Zotify when we discovered it, especially after seeing thousands of compliments on Reddit and then visiting its GitHub page.
 It's easy to see why so many users star it.

 One of the best parts is this: instead of relying on third-party sites, Zotify connects directly to Spotify using your own account - whether free or paid.
 And that's just a small taste of what it can do.